 In the early Spring of 2007, we made a ghost town jaunt along the southern border.
 Glad we did, although we probably shouldn’t have, with at least one border agent questioning our naivete.

 The area southwest of Patagonia, Arizona, all the way to the Mexican border, is lined with ghost towns and mining remnants speaking to more prosperous days.
-Patagonia, 18 miles northeast of Nogales, on Highway 82, is a small town of less than 1,000 souls that, today attracts art enthusiasts and nature lovers.
+Patagonia, 18 miles northeast of Nogales, on Highway 82, is a small town of fewer than 1,000 souls that, today attracts art enthusiasts and nature lovers.

 Before you start a trip along the back roads to the ghost towns of Harshaw, Mowry, Washington Camp, Duquesne, and Lochiel, fill up your tank prior to your arrival in Patagonia, as we could find only one open gas station, and its hours are limited.
-There is a small market in town, where you should stock up on water and snacks before taking what could be an all day trip.
+There is a small market in town, where you should stock up on water and snacks before taking what could be an all-day trip.

 While the road out of Patagonia is good gravel because of the many ranches in the area, it deteriorates the farther you move southward and a high clearance vehicle is recommended.